sathishrvijay/Kaggle-HumanVsRobot/README.md

 Load in original dataset for competition, exploratory data analysis and feature engineering
 - classifier_exp.py
 Load in engineered features dataframe for training and test sets, model training, tuning and prediction and create submission files
+- xgboost_clf.Rmd
+XGBoost model for training and prediction in R. Didn't do as well as expected although it was blazing fast.
 - ensemble_blending.py
 Create a blended ensemble of best tuned models to improve robustness of final submission and reduce overfitting to training set